Table of Contents

 Interface

-Unlike the tracker interface of MusiCLI 1, MusiCLI 2 provides a piano roll interface that should be familiar to users of modern DAWs.
+MusiCLI provides a piano roll interface that should be familiar to users of modern DAWs.

 Each note is represented by a colored rectangle that occupies one pitch but may span multiple beats.
 Longer notes are labeled with their note name for convenience.
 The last note entered is highlighted in white, and the notes in the last chord entered are highlighted in gray (if available, otherwise white as well).
 The color of the note represents which MIDI track it is on.
 Notes may overlap, including notes from different tracks.
 Currently, instruments cannot be changed while in the editor, but better support for instruments (including drums) is planned with a high priority.